 This sauce is more versatile than you think!

-- As a dipping sauce: Serve this sauce in a bowl, so people can dip sticks of roasted tofu, cauliflower wings, asian style spring rolls or even vegan sushi!
+- As a dipping sauce: Serve this sauce in a bowl, so people can dip sticks of roasted tofu, cauliflower wings, vegan egg rolls, asian style spring rolls or even vegan sushi!

 - As a sandwich sauce: This sauce would be great for an asian style sandwich: use a roll type of bread, then add wilted but still crisp cabbage with cilantro and roasted tofu, then drizzle this sauce over.
 It would be a perfect way to use any leftovers.